-The following highlights the Company's results for the first quarter of 2018 (together with subsequent events up to May 4, 2018).
-For further information, please refer to the news releases section in the Company's website at www.firstmininggold.com.
+The following highlights the Company's developments during the first half of 2018 (together with subsequent events up to August 1, 2018).
+For further information, please refer to the "News" section in the Company's website at www.firstmininggold.com.